Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Discussions on the assumption

 It can be checked easily that $(g_1,g_2)$ satisfies~\Cref{ass:ginfty}.
 The common zero locus of~\eqref{a:g1g2} are

-When $(a,b)=(1,1)$, we recover the binary example of dimension $n=2$ in~\Cref{ex:bi}.
+When $(a,b)=(1,1)$, we recover the binary problem of dimension $n=2$.
 When $(a,b)\neq (1,1)$, we obtain examples satisfying~\Cref{ass:ginfty} which can not be made equivalent to the binary example through affine transformation.
 Moreover, it is easy to see that

-is a 4 dimensional example which satisfies~\Cref{ass:ginfty} if $a\neq 0$, $b\neq 0$, $c\neq 0$, $d\neq 0$, $a+b\neq 1$ and $c+d\neq 1$.
-Again, the binary example only corresponds to the isolated case when $a=b=c=d=1$.
-Higher dimensional examples which satisfies~\Cref{ass:ginfty} but are not equivalent to the binary problem by affine transformation can be constructed in a similar way. \end{example} Note that the ideal $\langle g_1,\ldots,g_n\rangle_{\CC}$ in the above examples is radical.
-Below is an example satisfying~\Cref{ass:ginfty} which generates non radical ideal. \begin{example} Let $a, b \in \R$ such that $a\neq 0$ and $a+b\neq 1$.
+is a 4-dimensional example which satisfies~\Cref{ass:ginfty} if $a\neq 0$, $b\neq 0$, $c\neq 0$, $d\neq 0$, $a+b\neq 1$ and $c+d\neq 1$.
+Again, the binary problem only corresponds to the isolated case when $a=b=c=d=1$.
+Higher dimensional examples which satisfies~\Cref{ass:ginfty} but are not equivalent to the binary problem by affine transformation can be constructed in a similar way. \end{example} Note that the ideal $\<g_1,g_2>$ in the above examples is radical.
+Below is a 2-dimensional example satisfying~\Cref{ass:ginfty} which generates non radical ideal. \begin{example} Let $a, b \in \R$ such that $a\neq 0$ and $a+b\neq 1$.
 Let $n=2$ and consider

 Then~\Cref{ass:ginfty} is satisfied.
 The common zero locus of~\eqref{a:g1g23} are: